Big Pigeon in Southwest Iowa

 • b.
 23 May 1918 Harlan, Shelby Co.; s/o Shelby McCabe Cullison (b.
 Harlan, Shelby Co.; d.
 1925) & Myrtle Benedict (b.
 Woodbine, Harrison Co.); family lived in Los Angeles, CA after father's death.

-• buried Manila American Cem., Luzon, Philippines.
+• unknown date of service entry; buried Manila American Cem., Luzon, Philippines.

 • WWII Japan > Japan Lashes Out > The Philippines Lost